Sean Keppie: Background

 Keppie played his junior rugby league for the Narellan Jets in the Group 6 Junior Rugby League.

 Playing career

 Keppie made his NRL debut for Manly against the Parramatta Eels in round 25 of the 2019 NRL season at Bankwest Stadium.

 Keppie then featured in both of Manly's finals games in the 2019 finals series as Manly reached the second week until they were eliminated by South Sydney in the semi-finals.

 Keppie played 19 games for Manly-Warringah in the 2020 NRL season as they finished 13th on the table.

 Keppie played 20 games for Manly in the 2021 NRL season including the club's preliminary final loss against South Sydney.

+2022

+Keppie played 17 games for Manly in the 2022 NRL season which saw the club miss the finals.

+2023

+Keppie played 20 games for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals once again.

+2024

+Keppie signed a three-year deal with the South Sydney Rabbitohs starting from the 2024 season.
+Keppie played 21 games for South Sydney in the 2024 NRL season as the club finished second last on the table.

+2025

+Keppie played 21 games for South Sydney in the 2025 NRL season which saw the club finish 14th on the table.